Israeli attack on UN school used as shelter in Gaza kills at least 16

 The Palestinian Ministry of Health in Gaza said in a statement that 50 injured Palestinians were taken to the hospital.

-In a statement shared on Telegram on Saturday night, the Israeli army said it “attacked terrorists” in the area of al-Jaouni school in Nuseirat.
-It said steps were taken before the attack to reduce civilian casualties, but did not elaborate.
+In a statement shared on social media on Saturday night, the Israeli army said its air force “struck several terrorists” in the area of al-Jaouni school.

 Reporting from Deir el-Balah, Al Jazeera’s Hind Khoudary said hundreds of Palestinian families had sought shelter at the school after they were forced to flee Israel’s bombardment in other parts of Gaza.